Talent Acquisition vs Recruitment in Workforce Planning

 Recruitment is reactive by nature.
 It kicks in when a vacancy opens up, whether due to attrition, expansion, or restructuring.
 The goal?
 Fill the position quickly, cost-effectively, and with someone who meets the job description.

-Think of recruitment as a transaction.
+Think of recruitment strategies as a transaction.
 It focuses on the “now”, current needs, current availability, and current fit.

 Example: